NitinBansal-Analyst/Excel_Projects/README.md

-# This repository contains two Excel projects designed to automate data processing, generate KPIs, and provide actionable insights efficiently.
-Both projects leverage advanced Excel capabilities, including complex formulas, data validation, conditional formatting, and macros, to streamline data analysis and decision-making processes.
-In addition to these features, the projects incorporate data modeling techniques for organizing and structuring data effectively.
-They also use interactive visualizations, such as dynamic charts and graphs, to represent data trends and insights visually.
-These Excel files are designed to enhance automation, minimize manual intervention, and provide a robust platform for in-depth data analysis and reporting, ultimately empowering users to make data-driven decisions quickly and accurately.
+# This repository includes three advanced Excel projects that automate data processing, generate KPIs, and provide actionable insights.
+Leveraging automation, conditional formatting, data validation, macros, user-defined functions, pivot tables, data visualization, complex formulas, and slicers, these projects are designed to enhance data analysis and decision-making efficiency.

 # Excel_Project 1 - (Automation & Visualization)
 ## This Excel project is designed to analyze sales and customer service data to provide valuable business insights.
 It consists of seven sheets, each serving a unique purpose in data analysis and visualization.
 Below is a brief description of each sheet: